openstack/requirements/README.rst

 =================

 There are a set of questions that every reviewer should ask on any proposed requirements change.
-Proposers can make reviews easier by including the answers to these questions in the commit message for their change.
+Proposers can make reviewing easier by including the answers to these questions in the commit message for their change.